exyte/AnimatedTabBar/README.md

 # Usage
 1. Add an `Int` to store current selection
 2. Pass your buttons to AnimatedTabBar using one of 2 constructors.
-For this one you can pass any view types:
+For the first one you can pass any view types:
 ```swift
 import AnimatedTabBar